 Charlotte is enthusiastic about sharing the gift of a yoga practice with others.
 She has a sincere desire for all who enter the room to experience healing, increased strength, flexibility, and peace of mind.
 Her teaching style is fun and encouraging.
 She can’t wait for you to join her!

 I started my Yoga journey during the summer of my Junior year of High School by checking out several books from the library.
 Since then I have been practicing yoga off and on starting my flexibility and strength from scratch several times.
 I keep coming back as I always feel better when I have a consistent practice but forget as other parts of life seem to become priorities.
 I have become an owner and teacher, so I must continue focusing on yoga and Pilates as a priority.
 I have taken Raja training (26/2 training for 500 hours) and Vimana training (26/2 and variations training).
 I have taken Pilates training from Lili.
 Many years ago, I also took massage therapy training which is very helpful in understanding the importance of alignment.
-In each of my classes, I focus on alignment and breadth more than strength and flexibility.
-I fill my 26/2 and variations classes with instructions on alignment and breadth, to maximize the benefits to each part of the body.
+In each of my classes, I focus on alignment and breath more than strength and flexibility.
+I fill my 26/2 and variations classes with instructions on alignment and breath, to maximize the benefits to each part of the body.
 I give about the modifications and priorities I have experienced as I have taken my beginning yoga journey many times.
 In Pilates, I like to focus on isolating each and every muscle group to build up strength in all of your muscles instead of letting some muscles overwork while others atrophy.
-And for right now these are the best classes I can teach.

 Bio coming soon.